 Take a Break Every Hour to Walk Around and Get Some Fresh Air

-A stressful work environment can take a toll on your physical and mental health.
-It’s essential to take a break from the grind every so often to recharge your batteries.
+A stressful work environment can affect your physical and mental health.
+It’s essential to take a break from the grind occasionally to recharge your batteries.
 One way to do this is to go for a walk and get some fresh air.

 This will help to clear your head and relax your body.
 Additionally, it’s an excellent opportunity to stretch your legs and get some exercise.
 Walking is also a great way to relieve stress.
-So, next time you’re feeling overwhelmed at work, take a break and go for a stroll!
+So, next time you feel overwhelmed at work, take a break and stroll!

 Identify Potential Stressors and Hazards and Find Ways to Avoid Them

 There are several potential stressors in any given work environment, but some common ones include long hours, tight deadlines, demanding bosses, workplace conflict, and potential health and safety hazards.
-If you can find ways to avoid or minimize these stressors, you’ll be better positioned to stay sane.
+You’ll be better positioned to stay sane if you can avoid or minimize these stressors.

-One way to do this is to take an OSHA 30 hour training course.
-This course will teach you how to identify potential hazards in your workplace and mitigate them.
+One way to do this is to take an OSHA 30-hour training course.
+This course will teach you how to identify and mitigate potential workplace hazards.
 In addition, it will also give you the tools you need to deal with conflict effectively.
-Taking this course is an investment in your sanity and should be a top priority for anyone who wants to stay sane in a stressful work environment.
+This course is an investment in your sanity and should be a top priority for anyone who wants to stay sane in a stressful work environment.

 Make Time for Yourself Each Week to Relax and Do Something You Enjoy

 One of the best ways to deal with stress is to make time for yourself outside of work.
-This can be tough to do when you have a demanding job, but it’s essential to find ways to relax and unwind.
+This can be tough when you have a demanding job, but finding ways to relax and unwind is essential.
 One way to do this is to schedule some “me time” into your week.

 Block out an hour or two to do something you enjoy, whether reading, going for a walk, or taking a yoga class.
 You should dedicate this time entirely to relaxing and de-stressing.
 Making time for yourself is crucial for maintaining your mental health in a stressful work environment.